56 I2C Protocol

 • Distinguish I2C Addressing: Identify how 7-bit addresses map to write and read bytes, and select device addresses to avoid bus conflicts

-• Implement I2C Transactions: Apply the read and write transaction sequences (START, address frame, ACK, data, STOP) in Arduino/ESP32 code
+• Implement I2C Transactions: Explain the read and write transaction sequences (START, address frame, ACK, data, STOP) and translate them into test steps

 • Diagnose I2C Failures: Analyze bus-level symptoms — missing ACK, slow rise times, address conflicts, clock stretching — and identify their root causes

-• Build I2C Applications: Construct working code to communicate with sensors (BME280) and displays (SSD1306) over a shared I2C bus
+• Build I2C Applications: Plan and verify sensor/display connections over a shared I2C bus before writing firmware

 I2C (pronounced eye-squared-see) is a simple way to connect multiple sensors and chips using just two wires.
 Think of it as a shared phone line where each device has its own phone number – the main controller calls each device by its address and they take turns sharing information.
 It is one of the most common ways to connect sensors in IoT projects.